mariohercules/docker-locust/README.md

 # docker-locust-performance-test
 Docker Locust Performance Test with Wordpress

+* Locust is an open source loading test tool where users behavior can be simulated with python code.

 ## Scheme

 *  Only nginx is on accessible network to the users and locust app.